 Even though Dufy spent many years in the South of France, he often continued to paint the scenes of his beloved home town and the Normandie region.

-This spectacular museum has one of the largest collections of the French impressionist works.
+In addition, this impressive museum has one of the largest collections of the French impressionist artworks.
 It’s an impressionist-lover’s dream come true!!

 Press here for a suggested organized tour to the Modern Art Museum in Le Havre from Paris.

 A holiday to France’s Normandie would be incomplete without a visit to Claude Monet’s beautiful house and gardens in Giverny.

 The Monet gardens are breathtakingly gorgeous.
 You feel like you are walking inside a Monet painting.

 Giverny is also a great day trip if you are in Paris.
 You can get there easily by train or go on an organized tour.

 If you are interested in an organized tour to Giverny, press here for some great options.